 I bought the new weighted boxwood set shown below off of eBay directly from India

 It arrived in less than 4 days.

-The above picture shows 2'' squares, which are arguably too small for
+The above picture shows 2'' squares, which are a bit too small for

 Zagreb '59 Measurements (3.9 '' nominal)

 This stylish East-European design is a major variant of the Staunton style.